-Similarly, to view the custom application under the Firewall Profiles, navigate to Security > Firewall Profiles.
-The application can be used for any type of profile (Global override/Site Specific/Global Profiles).
-Click Create New Rule under Firewall Rules > Match Criteria > select the custom application from the Application drop-down list.
+Similarly, to view the custom application under the Firewall Policies, navigate to Security > Firewall Policies.
+The application can be used for any type of policy (Global override/Site Specific/Global Policies).
+Click Create New Rule and under Match Criteria, select the custom application from the drop-down list.